jwoolnt/advent-of-code-2023/README.md

 ## What is Advent of Code?

 "[Advent of Code](https://adventofcode.com) is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
-People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other." - [Eric Wastl](http://was.tl/), [Advent of Code About Page](https://adventofcode.com/2023/about)
+People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other." - [Eric Wastl](http://was.tl/), [About Page](https://adventofcode.com/2023/about)